Parable of the Renegades [BETA Version]

 Gradually, his eyes fluttered open only for the warm light above to make them narrow down.
 Lucas awoke to find himself in an unfamiliar room.

 Above him was an ash-red ceiling with wooden planks that aligned themselves to make it look like a grid.
 Hanging from it was a half-squashed sphere of a paper where a dim yellow light glowed from within.
 Similar to the ceiling, the walls to his left and right had a grid-like design, while the walls in front and behind him were plain.

 From the waist down, he was on the floor and under the covers of a thin quilted mattress.
 Gently, Lucas let his hands feel the mattress' material.
-His sense of touch told him that he was touching something soft and fuzzy so it was most likely made of cotton or wool.
+His sense of touch told him he was touching something soft and fuzzy, so it was most likely made of cotton or wool.
 He could also feel the floor below it when he pressed down hard.
 His fingers ran over it at a steady pace.
 It was not smooth.
 In fact, there were countless tiny ridges that grazed his fingertips.

 Some of the objects in the room were also strange.
 A table with short legs and a thick blanket underneath it was flipped to its side and placed near a corner.
 Lucas could spot some form of machinery under the blanket.
 Next to it was a quartet of cushions all piled on top of each other.

-Hanging on the plain wall in front of him was a rolled-down scroll depicting some complex-looking type of script.
+Hanging on the plain wall in front of him was a rolled-down scroll depicting a complex-looking type of script.
 Lucas noticed that it was written with black ink, and was most likely written with a brush, based on the combinations of thick lines and sharp strokes.